• Skip to primary navigation

 Instructions

-• Simmer for 5 minutes, stirring to make sure it doesn’t stick to the bottom of the pot.
+• When the piloncillo completely dissolves add the masa harina to the pot and whisk together.
+Simmer for 5 minutes, stirring to make sure it doesn’t stick to the bottom of the pot.

-• Add the ground almonds, cinnamon stick, and piloncillo to the saucepot.
-Simmer at very low heat for 6 - 8 minutes.
+• Add the ground almonds and stir.
+Simmer at very low heat for 6 – 8 minutes, stirring constantly.

 • Serve hot.
 Sprinkle with some ground cinnamon.
 As it cools it will thicken, so add more almond milk if necessary.